patromi/tracardi-language-detection/README.md

 ## Message configuration

 * string: None, - Enter your message
-* key: None, - Enter your Key you can find this on https://www.meaningcloud.com/developer/account/subscriptions
+* key: None, - Enter your Key you can find it on https://www.meaningcloud.com/developer/account/subscriptions
 * timeout: 15